akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `read.material`   |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `update.material` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |
 | `delete.material` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |

+**Scopes:**

+- Administrators and Class Manager have write access to all materials' data.
+- Administrators, Educators, and Class Managers can see all materials given the learning ID.
+- General Users can see all materials given the learning ID which the users are enrolled.

 ## Projects 🗂️